sebasrodusa/Financial-Analysis-App-Development-4813/README.md

 1. Provision a Neon PostgreSQL database.

-2. Run the migration scripts located in the `migrations` directory using `psql` or your preferred tool:
+2. All tables, policies and demo data are defined in `migrations/initial.sql`.
+Run this migration using `psql` or your preferred tool:
    - `psql $DATABASE_URL -f migrations/initial.sql`

-These scripts create the required tables and seed demo users used by the app.
+This script creates the required tables and seed demo users used by the app.

 ## Running the Application